marvinscham/disenchanter/README.md

 Put the `disenchanter.exe` (or `.rb`) file in the same folder as your `LeagueClient.exe`, e.g. `C:\Riot Games\League of Legends` and run it.

 The script is interactive and will guide you through the process with simple `[y|n]` questions and mode choices.
+Before you disenchant or craft anything, you will be asked to confirm your action in a separate color and a `CONFIRM:` banner to prevent accidents.

 You need to be logged into your League Client for this to work.